 Skip to main content

-Atlas uses a separate ClickHouse instance as a dev database to normalize schema changes before applying them to your production cluster.
-Atlas can natively spin up ephemeral single-node ClickHouse containers using the docker:// protocol.
+Atlas relies on a dev database to normalize and validate schema changes before applying them to your production cluster.

 }